 Get data filtered from Airtable with a Brick- Shop example (v3)

-We want to use a base in Airtable as a "live" database, where we get data from, to feed our bot.
-Meanwhile, this base ("spreadsheet") can be updated easily, adding more rows or editing cells.
+In this article we will see how to use Airtable as our "live" database from where getting data to feed our bot.
+The Airtable spreadsheet can be easily updated adding more rows or editing cells.

 For this example we have the following scenario: